-Unfriendly Divisions: Union Busting and Quakerism Collide at Brooklyn Friends
+Unfriendly Divisions: Union-Busting and Quakerism Collide at Brooklyn Friends

 Rosenstein had no time for that argument.
 “Brooklyn Friends School is our first ‘independent school,’ but we represent contingent faculty at Barnard College, graduate teachers at Columbia and NYU, and other office and administrative staff at Columbia and Mercy College,” she responded by email.
 She also had a question of her own for the school.
 “Is the attempt to stigmatize our union for proudly being part of the United Auto Workers a Quaker value?”

 In the four years since Rebecca McMackin and Chris Roddick first sent their son to Brooklyn Friends, they’ve formed close friendships with other parents.
 Their son is thriving, and they’ve come to appreciate the school for its welcoming environment and for its ethical principles.
 But in the end, Brooklyn Friends is still a private school.
-Tuition for grades 3 through 12 runs $49,000 annually.
+Tuition for grades three through 12 runs $49,000 annually.
 Preschool starts at $26,100 a year, making it more expensive than many private colleges.

 “This school is incredibly diverse on so many levels, and I think that they care a lot about diversity and social justice.
 They can talk about that quite a bit,” McMackin said.
 “But the one thing that’s really lacking is economic diversity, and that contributes to the culture of the school.”
 She and Roddick receive financial aid to send their son to Brooklyn Friends, as do many other families.
 But overall, she added, “there is a very affluent culture there,” populated by “art dealers and finance bros” and other pillars of Brooklyn high culture.
 That influences the school’s rhetoric, she concluded: “When they talk about diversity, when they talk about social justice, they’re really talking about every other type besides economics.”